Meet Cat “Your Dog Trainer” Harbord | ImPAWSible Possible

 Chief Behaviour Nerd & Founder

-My journey started in 2007, not with credentials, but with what I can only describe as a “gravitational pull” towards working with dogs.
-If I am honest, I had not idea what exactly I was being pulled towards or where it was all lead.
+My journey started in 2007 with what I can only describe as a “gravitational pull” towards working with dogs.
+If I am honest, I had no idea what exactly I was being pulled towards or where it would all lead.
 I just knew I had to do it.
 So I did.
 I started a dog running company in SW Calgary.
 Now that was a learning experience!
 Many of the dogs I was running had fairly significant behavioural challenges and I was increasingly finding myself over my head in terms of how to safely navigate the day to day with these dogs (squirrels, ice, passing other dogs etc.).
 So, I started to study dog training and behaviour and obsessively applied what I was learning to my clients dogs.
 I thought I was their teacher, but in retrospect, I was their student.
 With time, I was increasingly pulled towards behaviour and training, and in 2009, I started ImPAWSible Possible.

-One of my greatest teachers to date, was Mouse (see photo), my late rescue dog who came to me in 2011 with separation anxiety, reactivity, and aggression (that’s the short list).
+One of my greatest teachers to date, was Mouse (see photo), my late rescue dog who came to me in 2011 with separation anxiety, reactivity, and aggression.
 My goal was to “fix” Mouse with all my scientific tools and protocols, but Mouse had a bigger lesson for me.
-Mouse taught me to truly see him and the interconnected web connecting both of us .
+Mouse taught me to truly see him and the interconnected web connecting both of us.

 The most profound lesson I learned from Mouse was about identity.
-Who we are and who our dogs are is made real in relationship.
-And within every relationship there is an inherent paradox.
-The simultaneous desire to assert our independence and to integrate (Gatlin, 1972).
-Unity comes from the continuous ebb and flow between these opposites (Capra, 2020).
+Who we are , and who our dogs are, is made real in relationship.
 This is illuminated in the Zulu greeting Sawubona (“I see you”) and the response Ngikhona (“I am here”).
 Until we are truly seen, we don’t fully exist.
-As Cabrera (2021) writes, Umuntu ngumuntu ngabantu “A person is a person through other people.”
-Identity emerges out of relationship.

 Mouse passed away in August 2024.
 His legacy of love lives on in all of my work.